-Hailing from Stockport, 10c’ were an English band that achieved their greatest commercial success during the 1970s.
+Hailing from Stockport, 10cc are an English band that achieved their greatest commercial success during the 1970s.

-Dreadlock Holiday was inspired by an experience the singer of Moody Blues had as he went to Barbados, 10cc captured it and got a U.K #1 out of it.
+Dreadlock Holiday was inspired by an experience that the singer of Moody Blues had as he went to Barbados.

-Released on the album Bloody Tourists in 1978, Dreadlock Holiday started its life as a chart hit, and since then it has been played on radio and nightclubs the world over, becoming especially famous for the line: “I don’t like Cricket, I love it!”
+Released on the album Bloody Tourists in 1978, Dreadlock Holiday started its life as a chart hit.
+Since then, it has been played on the radio and in nightclubs the world over, becoming especially famous for the line “I don’t like cricket, I love it!”

 10cc wasn’t a reggae band, Dreadlock Holiday was an exception to their repertoire.

 Still, the connection between the U.K and the Caribbean, both musically (with British record shops importing reggae and ska music already in the 70s) and in sports such as cricket, was beautifully captured in the song Dreadlock Holiday.